Stockflare/pages/tos/index.markdown

 **15.2** Certain of our content, data and information providers require us to include additional terms and conditions relating to their content and data.
 These include:

 **15.2.1** Republication or redistribution of Thomson Reuters content, including by framing or similar means, is prohibited without the prior written consent of Thomson Reuters.
 Thomson Reuters is not liable for any errors or delays in Thomson Reuters content, or for any actions taken in reliance on such content.
 ‘Thomson Reuters’ and the Thomson Reuters logo are trademarks of Thomson Reuters and its affiliated companies.
 For additional information on other Thomson Reuters Services please visit the Thomson Reuters public web site http://www.thomsonreuters.com/.

+### 16. Change Log

+**16.1** We updated the Terms of Service on 7th January 2015, from a previous version dated 7th July 2014.
+The changes were:

+**16.1.1** In the preamble, we previously referred to registered users needing to tick a box confirming they agreed to our Terms.
+We removed this language and now inform users to not register or use the service, if they are unwilling to be bound by our Terms.

+**16.1.2** In the preamble, corrected the reference to Section 7, which previously said Section 6.

+**16.1.3** Removed section 11 / Arbitration.
+Replaced with reference to English law

+**16.1.4** Removed reference to New York law.

 ©Copyright 2014 Stockflare Limited.
 All rights reserved.